NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Index.page.md

 * Design:
     * {{pagelink:Background}}: includes a high-level business process flow for pathology test requesting and reporting, links to various supporting artefacts (user stories, personas and journey maps) and describes the systems and data flows that are currently used to support GP practice requested pathology tests.
     * {{pagelink:DesignOverview}}: includes a high-level business information model and a detailed FHIR data model, a summary of the design approach that has been adopted and a description of how SNOMED CT is used to populate key aspects of the pathology related FHIR profiles.
-    * {{pagelink:DataMapping}} (TBC): this page will provide a mapping between the data elements included in the PMIP EDIFACT (NHS003) standard and the FHIR profile data elements described by this implementation guide.
+    * {{pagelink:DataMapping}} (TBC): this page will provide a mapping between the data elements included in the PMIP EDIFACT (NHS003) specification and the FHIR profile data elements described by this implementation guide.
     * {{pagelink:Transport}} (TBC): this page will detail the data exchange approach that will be used as part of this implementation guide.
     * {{pagelink:ErrorHandling}} (TBC): this page will describe any error handling that will be used as part of this implementation guide.
     * {{pagelink:AcknowledgementFramework}} (TBC): this page will describe the acknowledge framework that will be used as part of this implementation guide.